mandi7469/Fairway-Favorites/README.md

 ## Description

-Fairway Favorites is a react app that allows a user to search for their favorite disc golf disc and save it to their favorites collection.
+Fairway Favorites is a react app with many disc golf related features for the user!

+The Home page allows a user to search for their favorite disc golf disc and save it to a favorites collection page.
 The application uses a real-world API to fetch for disc information and displays the name of the disc, category (ex. putter or driver) and flight information.
-Favorited discs are saved to local storage and can be removed from your favorites.
-The application also includes a couple features like "filter by flight" to search discs by speed, glide, turn and fade and a game to play hangman and guess the hidden disc name.
+The search page also includes "filter by flight" to search discs by speed, glide, turn and fade.

+The Game page features a hangman game for the user to guess the hidden disc name by typing one letter at a time until the user has guessed the correct word (with an alert congratulating the win) or when the whole hangman has been displayed (with an alert notifying the loss).
+Win or lose, you can continue playing as the word is ranomized and different each time.

+The Scorecard page allows a user to input player scores during their disc golf round.
+The scorecard defaults to two players, 18 holes and a par of 3 for each hole, but these can be updated.
+You can add or remove players and the number of holes being played and adjust the par settings per the course's layout.
+While inputting the scores for each player during a round, a leaderboard reflects the ranking and color corrdinates if a player is under-par (green), even-par (orange) or over-par (red).
+The scorecard is saved to localstorage for future reveiw and can be cleared to its default setting.

+The UDisc page displays an iframe for a user to explore disc golf courses from around the world using the official UDisc directory.
+Functionality and layout is controlled by the external site.
+If a user's browser does not support iframes, a link to visit the website is displayed and will redirect the user to explore.

+The Upload page allows a user to upload videos of their favorite disc golf shots.
+The user can add a description of the video prior to uploading.
+If one is not entered, the default description will display "No description provided".
+After the video is posted, the description can be edited and saved.
+Videos are saved to localForage and has the option to be deleted.

 ## Table of Contents